Configure Single Sign-On for Office 365

 Configure SSO with WS-Federation

-There are two ways of configuring WS-Federation: automatic and manually.
-You can allow Okta to automatically configure WS-Federation or you can manually configure it using the customized PowerShell script provided by Okta.
+There are two configure settings for SSO with WS-Federation: Automatic and Manual using PowerShell.
+You can allow Okta to automatically configure WS-Federation or you can manually configure it using the customized PowerShell script that's provided by Okta.
 Okta recommends configuring WS-Federation automatically because back-end procedures are managed by Okta.

 First-time setup